Protest rally in Udaipur over murder, markets shut in Jaipur | Law-Order

 In Jaipur, markets remained closed after a ‘bandh’ call given by a traders’ body and the Vishva Hindu Parishad.

-Apart from markets in the walled city, those in Khatipura, Vaishali Nagar, Rajapark, Tonk Road, Bajaj Nagar, Malviya Nagar, Sanganer and other areas were also shut.
+Apart from markets in the walled city, those in Khatipura, Vaishali Nagar, Rajapark, Tonk Road, Bajaj Nagar, Malviya Nagar, Sanganer and other areas were closed.
+Additional DCP North Dharmendra Sagar said elaborate security measures were in place.
+Similarly, markets remained closed in the morning in Kota district’s Kanwas town.

-''Elaborate security arrangements have been made to maintain law and order.
-The markets are closed and the situation is peaceful,'' Additional DCP North Dharmendra Sagar said.
+Additional police force was sent to Udaipur Tuesday after the murder that triggered communal tension and stray incidents of violence.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)